Left: The booming metropolis of Downey, California. Right: Grandpa Teemley

 Later, Downey famously became the birthplace of the Apollo Space program and home of the oldest still-surviving McDonald’s, as well as the singing duo The Carpenters.
 Oh, and me.
 I briefly attended college with The Carpenters when…

 Oh, yeah, and about that wild indian thing.
-One morning, right after we’d moved into our first home, I escaped through a window while my parents were still asleep.
+One morning, right after we’d moved into our first home, I escaped from my crib and out a window while my parents were still asleep.
 I was dressed, I’m told, in nothing but “warpaint” (Mom’s lipstick, plus—cringe—that-which-shall-not-be-named from my discarded diaper).
 A neighbor called the police, and they promptly returned me to our new home, holding me at arm’s length, I’m sure.

 My parents reinforced my crib.